Taught course

 • The School has IoP Juno Champion and Athena Swan Silver Awards, demonstrating its support for women and under-represented groups in scientific studies and careers, with the goal to improve the working environment for all.

-• It is expected that this programme will be accredited by the Institute of Physics.
+• This programme is accredited by the Institute of Physics.

 Qualification, course duration and attendance options